wp-plugins/bepro-listings/readme.txt

 = Do shortcodes and widets work together? =

-Yes, if they are on the page where a form submission is received, they will react to the submission
+Yes, if they are on the page where a form submission is received, they will react to the submission.
+The easiest way to do this is with our [bl_all_in_one] shortcode

 = How can I customize the layout? =

-You should alter the /css/bepro_listings.css file as needed and there are several templates
+You should alter the /css/bepro_listings.css file as needed and there are several php templates.
+Ultimately, the templates are little more than wordpress hooks so its easy to create your own.

 = Can I add Markers to the Map? =

 Markers are generated by posts which match a search criteria.
 To have a marker on the map, you must have created a post.
+Marker icons can be changed with our BePro Listings Icons addon

 = What is the Map showing by default? =